alec-huang-labs/TerminalCalculator-Beta/README.md

+## 'Terminal Calculator'

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Purpose of this project was to practice building with React and working with the [mathjs](https://mathjs.org) library.

-You can view the project [here](https://alec-huang-labs.github.io/TerminalCalculator-Beta/).
+You can view the project [here](https://alec-huang-labs.github.io/TerminalCalculator-Beta/).This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Or you can download the project to your machine and in the project directory, you can run:
+You can download the project to your machine and in the project directory, you can run:

 ### `npm start`